 The Office of the General Counsel (the "OGC") is MIT's law office.
 Our mission is to educate as to the laws, policies and procedures applicable to MIT's activities, to prevent legal problems and solve those that occur, to facilitate transactions, and to provide independent, timely and thoughtful advice and representation, to help MIT's faculty, administration, staff, and students fulfill their goals in teaching, research, and service.

-All legal process documents (e.g. lawsuits, subpoenas, correspondence from a lawyer) should be delivered to the OGC in 7-206 as soon as you receive them.
+All legal process documents (e.g. lawsuits, subpoenas, correspondence from a lawyer) received by a member of the MIT Community should be delivered to the OGC in 7-206 as soon as you receive them.
 We will promptly contact you and confer regarding an appropriate response.

 Because of professional rules of ethics, the OGC cannot provide legal advice to students or other MIT community members in connection with personal legal affairs or questions.
 However, for many matters, OGC attorneys can offer general help and guidance.
 For legal advice with personal legal matters, see the Resources for Personal Legal Matters page.